 Location: ISSofBC Surrey

-Temporary full-time position at 35 per week starting as soon as possible through to March 31, 2021
+Regular full-time position at 35 hours per week starting as soon as possible

-- Builds and maintains positive relationships with ISSofBC staff, program mentors, resource persons, community agencies and local businesses.
+- Builds and maintains positive relationships with ISSofBC staff, employer and training partners, resource persons, prospective employers, community agencies and educational institutions.

-- Keeps abreast developments and trends in the local economy/business environment and career counselling area.
+- Keeps abreast of developments in the local labour market, and trends in the employment/career counselling, and newcomer youth settlement areas.

-Certificate or diploma in Business/Finance supplemented by a minimum of 6 months’ self-employment counselling experience including facilitating workshops and small groups OR an equivalent combination of education, training, and entrepreneurial experience acceptable to the employer.
+Certificate or diploma in vocational counselling; Certificate in Essential Skills, Job Finding Club Facilitation and/or Personality Dimensions, supplemented by a minimum of one (1) years’ employment counselling experience including facilitating workshops and small groups OR an equivalent combination of education, training, and experience acceptable to the employer.

 Skills and Abilities: